readytensor/rt-binary-class-imbalance-results/README.md

-# SMOTE analysis for binary classification imbalanced datasets
+# SMOTE analysis for binary classification on imbalanced datasets

 ## Project Description